KIDS’ CLUB PROGRAM

 Melody is the leader of her Kids’ Club in Kangoro, Kenya.

 Vulnerable children talk about their situation and have a network of peers and community members who can emotionally support them.

 Kids’ Club members attend school more regularly and have improved academic performance, opening up opportunities for their future.

 Members become more confident and feel empowered to become leaders in their community.

-This year, through our Kids’ Club Program, we are:
+To date, through our Kids’ Club Program, we have worked with:

-Training 665 community volunteers as Kids’ Club Facilitators and Committee members.
+community volunteers, training them as Kids’ Club Facilitators and Committee members.

-Teaching 1,795 parents and guardians about how to provide psychosocial support to their children.
+parents and guardians, teaching them to provide psychosocial support to their children.